denny/ShinyCMS-ruby/docs/Getting-Started.md

 ### Database

+Set your DATABASE_URL (including username and password) in your .env.*.local files

 To create the database: `rails db:create`
 To load the database schema: `rails db:schema:load`
 To load seed data: `rails db:seed`